maritvanderdoes/SWI_analysis/README.md

 ```
 screen
 ```
-For more information on the usage of the Xenon7 server and screens, [please follow this link](docs/xenon7.md).
+For more information on the usage of the Xenon7 server and screens (as well as certain useful python commands), [please follow this link](docs/xenon7.md).

 **Running the code**